tonethar/IGME-430-Spring-2021/projects/project-1.md

 9) (-100%) Used express or similar framework

-10) (-100%) Code must be based on the "HW - Random Jokes Plus" assignment - i.e. do not use any "DONE" versions of demos from the other section or previous semesters as a starting point
+10) (-100%) Code must be based on the "HW - Random Jokes Plus" assignment - i.e. do not use any "DONE" versions of demos from this or the other section or previous semesters as a starting point